PSLCL/testing-framework/platform/README.md

             }
         ]
     }

+Note: <queue-arn> should be replaced by the AWS arn of the queue configured to be used by the testing framework.

 This policy should be assigned to the AWS IAM User or Role that the system is configured to use.